Geometrization of Three-Dimensional Orbifolds via Ricci Flow: Incompressibility of cuspidal cross-sections and proof of Theorem

 Suppose that $\Or$ does not admit a metric of positive scalar curvature.
 Put

 Then $\sigma(\Or) \le 0$.

-Suppose that we have a given representation of $\Or$ as the result of performing $0$-surgeries on an orbifold $\Or^\prime$, and that there exists a (possibly empty, possibly disconnected) finite-volume complete hyperbolic orbifold $N$ which can be embedded in $\Or^\prime$ so that the connected components of the complement (if nonempty) satisfy the conclusion of Proposition \ref{prop9.6}.
+Suppose that we have a given representation of $\Or$ as the result of performing $0$-surgeries on the disjoint union of an orbifold $\Or^\prime$ and isometric quotients of $S^3$ and $S^1 \times S^2$, and that there exists a (possibly empty, possibly disconnected) finite-volume complete hyperbolic orbifold $N$ which can be embedded in $\Or^\prime$ so that the connected components of the complement (if nonempty) satisfy the conclusion of Proposition \ref{prop9.6}.
 Let $V_{hyp}$ denote the hyperbolic volume of $N$.
 We do not assume that the cusps of $N$ are incompressible in $\Or^\prime$.

 Let $\widehat{V}$ denote the minimum of $V_{hyp}$ over all such decompositions of $\Or$.
 (As the set of volumes of complete finite-volume three-dimensional hyperbolic orbifolds is well-ordered, there is a minimum.
 If there is a decomposition with $N = \emptyset$ then $V_{hyp} = 0$.)